Our hub at the 2026 Council for the Study of Community Colleges (CSCC)

 ILLUMINATING INVISIBLE LABOR AND ORGANIZATIONAL HYGIENE IN COMMUNITY COLLEGE-UNIVERSITY TRANSFER PARTNERSHIPS

 The symposium featuring PROSPECT-related talks and activities related to illuminating invisible labor went really well.
-We really appreciated Dr. April Ström, one of our advisory board members, serving as a moderator for the symposium and posing reflective questions.
-We shared information about the nature of invisible labor (Michelle), the stages of invisible labor across a partnership (from before the partnership through sustaining the partnership) (Chris), and the extra invisible labor entailed in ensuring one’s own institution is partnership ready (Mindi).
+The group really appreciated Dr. April Ström, one of the advisory board members, serving as a moderator for the symposium and posing reflective questions.
+The team shared information about the nature of invisible labor (Michelle), the stages of invisible labor across a partnership (from before the partnership through sustaining the partnership) (Chris), and the extra invisible labor entailed in ensuring one’s own institution is partnership ready (Mindi).

 A key implication of the presence of invisible labor is the need to make it both visible and valued.
-The broader invisible labor team crafted a set of reflective questions for institutions which we invite you to engage with.
+The broader invisible labor team crafted a set of reflective questions for institutions and invite readers to engage with them.
 The questions are divided into three sections, or transfer-receiving institutions, transfer-sending institutions, and all institutions partnering to support transfer students.
 In considering the set of reflective questions, your team may want to discuss:

 • Which of these areas does your institution already attend to?